 Dragon Tree &

-Are you ready to embark on a fantastic journey through the enchanting world of the Dragon Tree, also known as Dracaena draco?
+Introducing the Dragon Tree, also known as Dracaena draco.
 The Greek word "drákaina," which means "female dragon," gave rise to the name "dracaena."
 This refers to the 'Draco' kind of brilliant red resin.
-Hailing from Canary Island, it is also known as the Canary Island dragon tree or goes by many other common names such as dragon blood tree, corn plant, ribbon plant, and dragon's blood plant.

 Watering Needs

-The dragon blood tree is a succulent shrub that definitely stands out from the rest!
-Despite being drought-tolerant the dragon plant should not be overwatered or underwatered.
+The dragon blood tree is a succulent shrub that definitely stands out from the rest.
+Since it is a drought-tolerant plant, it does not need much water, but should not be overwatered or underwatered.
 But here's a fun fact - unlike most trees, dragon trees do not tolerate prolonged drought well.
-In fact, during the scorching summer months, it might require weekly watering to keep those arms perky and looking their best.

-And if you ever notice dragon blood gradually curling towards the center, don't freak out!
+If you ever notice your dragon blood plant gradually curling towards the center, don't freak out!
 That just means they're thirsty and in need of some water.
 So, make sure to water them thoroughly when you see this happen (but be careful not to let them stand in watery soil), or else risk facing root rot - yikes!
-Stay on top of your watering game with this quirky dragon plant and watch as they continue to thrive and turn heads with their unique appearance.

 Light Requirements